xbcsmith/epr-workshop/12-epr-conclusion/README.md

 Highlight the importance of building a supportive community for ongoing learning and collaboration.

-### Certificate of Participation (Optional)

-Optionally, provide participants with a certificate of participation to recognize their commitment to the workshop and their active engagement in the learning process.

 ### Closing Remarks and Gratitude

 Conclude the workshop with closing remarks, expressing gratitude for